Click here for the e-brochure

-We understand the concern about the protective measures in place to safeguard passengers’, the airport community employees’ and the wider public’s health and safety.
-Athens Airport is adhering to the Authorities’ instructions, and to official guidelines.
+In the context of the protective measures in place to safeguard the passengers’, the airport community employees’ and the wider public’s health and safety, Athens International Airport is adhering to the Authorities’ instructions, and to official guidelines.

 We are constantly working closely with the National Public Health Organization (EODY), whilst all instructed measures are diligently implemented.